xing/feature-inspector-gadget/README.md

 a particular gadget container can support, which can be useful for:

 - either finding new sites and social networks where your existing gadget may run
-- finding about other features that you might (want to) use and make your gadget more compelling
+- discovering what features are available in a gadget container, some of which you might (want to) use and make your gadget more compelling
-- finding out what features are available in a gadget container
-- learning more about gadgets (using direet links to relevant documentation)
+- learning more about gadgets (using direct links to relevant documentation)

 ### Background

-Originally, `gadgets.util.hasFeature` method from OpenSocial API was intended to be used for checking what features are supported by the container.
-Unfortunately, this method is useless in [Apache Shindig][2] since it **always returns true** for features that are declared by gadget itself and not whether gadget container actually supports the particular feature.
+Originally, `gadgets.util.hasFeature` method from [OpenSocial API][1] was intended to be used for checking what features are supported by the container.
+Unfortunately, this method is useless in [Apache Shindig][3] since it **always returns true** for features that are declared by gadget itself and not whether gadget container actually supports the particular feature.
-Such behavior is totally against the [gadget specification][1] which states:
+Such behavior is totally against the [gadget specification][2] which states:

 "*The server **MUST** support the following core JavaScript API, which applies to <Optional>
 features: